hotosm/fmtm/INSTALL.md

 Then continue with the FMTM [installation](#software-requirements).

+> Note: only tagged backend images are multi-architecture, supporting
+> MacOS.
+The regular images for fast continuous deployment are not:
+> `backend:development`, `backend:staging`, `backend:main`.

 ### A Note on Docker Desktop

 While in theory FMTM should run using Docker-Desktop, it has not